lucadimascolo/herakoi-web/README.md

 pnpm lint         # biome + tsc
-pnpm typecheck    # explicit project + config checks pnpm test         # vitest (full suite by default; hooks pass --changed)
+pnpm typecheck    # explicit project + config checks pnpm test         # vitest (full suite by default; hooks pass --changed) pnpm commit       # Commitizen prompt for conventional commits
 ```

 Your first `pnpm install` now also runs `lefthook install` automatically so Git wires the shared pre-commit hook (which executes `pnpm lint`) before you start committing.
 Biome and TypeScript checks are exposed as separate scripts under the hood, letting Lefthook run them in parallel while `pnpm lint` still chains them for manual runs; Vitest now waits on those hooks so fast lint feedback lands before the heavier test suite spins up.
 Pre-commit now auto-runs Biome’s fix mode first; if it rewrites files, Git pauses the commit so we can review and restage.
 Vitest follows with `--changed`, which tells Vitest to only execute specs tied to uncommitted file changes.
 Run `pnpm run lint:biome:fix` directly whenever you want those rewrites without executing the full hook chain.
+Commit messages flow through Commitlint’s conventional ruleset at the `commit-msg` stage, and `pnpm commit` launches Commitizen so we can assemble a compliant subject/body interactively before the hook validates it.